-Dame Anne Begg was elected as the Labour MP for Aberdeen South in 1997.
-She has been a member of the Work and Pensions Select Committee for fourteen years and chaired it since 2010.
+Dame Anne Begg was the Labour MP for Aberdeen South from 1997 to 2015.
+She was a member of the Work and Pensions Select Committee for fourteen years and chaired it from 2010 to 2015.

 She was the first full-time wheelchair user to be elected to Parliament.
 In the 2011 New Year’s Honours List she was awarded a DBE for services to disabled people and equal opportunities.